bnoguchi/mongoose-auth/README.md

 Then navigate to [http://localhost:3000/](http://localhost:3000)

-## Linking Multiple Account Logins Together
+## Recipe 1: Linking Multiple Account Logins Together

 A common recipe is allowing a user to login via multiple accounts *and* to link those accounts under one user document.